Connections Between Combinations Without Specified Separations and Strongly Restricted Permutations, Compositions, and Bit Strings: Connections with compositions

-We now turn to compositions where the parts are drawn from an infinite set.
+We now turn to compositions where the parts are drawn from infinite sets.
 In the context of tiling this means that there is an infinite number of possible metatiles and so the metatile-generating digraph has an inner cycle.
+We start by showing that the metatile lengths can only be all different if there is just one inner cycle.

 \begin{lemma} If the metatile-generating digraph for a tiling contains a common node and more than one inner cycle then there exist distinct metatiles of the same length. \end{lemma} \begin{proof} Suppose the digraph contains inner cycles $I_1$ and $I_2$.
 If the sequence of nodes and arcs to create one metatile involves executing $I_1$ followed by $I_2$ then a distinct metatile of the same length can be generated by swapping the order in which the inner cycles are traversed. \end{proof}